limaleandro1999/graphql-nodejs-example/README.md

-# Oowlish Node.js Engineer Test
+# GraphQL Example

-This repository contains all the code made to the Node.js Engineer's test.
+This repository contains an example of a GraphQL implementation with Node.js and React.
 It was separated in two folders:

 * backend: has the GraphQL API implementation and its tests.
 * frontend: has a React.js Client that consumes data from the GraphQL API.